dmontecino/SMARTeR/README.md

 The "type_output" options are "shp" or "csv" for now.
 If the selection is csv, a tibble is created.
 If the selection is shp, a .zip file is saved as a temporary file, unzipped, and read as an sf object.
 The "date_filter" is the reference day to filter the query output by a "start_date" and "end_date".
-Not all queries types have spatial information and not all query types have all date filters available.
+Not all query types have spatial information, and not all query types have all date filters available.
 The 'query_info' option gives you this information for each query.
-Finally, 'srid' is the spatial projection of the spatial data and if you are using UTM, you also have to provide the UTM zone in the argument "UTM_zone".
+Finally, 'srid' is the spatial projection of the spatial data, and if you are using UTM, you also have to provide the UTM zone in the argument "UTM_zone".

-I suggest to use these functions to load output from patrol queries, observation queries, etc, but not summary queries.
-Summary queries will be loaded but the row names as seen in SMART Desktop query output will be returned as an unnamed column.
+I suggest using these functions to load output from patrol queries, observation queries, etc., but not summary queries.
+Summary queries will be loaded, but the row names, as seen in SMART Desktop query output, will be returned as an unnamed column.
 Also, only the first column header is read as the column names, while any secondary column headers are read as data.
-So, I suggest to create an observation query that returns all the data, load it in R, and start creating summaries, stats, etc here.
-Summary queries are already summarized data so what's the point.
+So, I suggest creating an observation query that returns all the data, loads it in R, and starts creating summaries, stats, etc., here.
+Summary queries are already summarized data, so what's the point?

 ```